YYC-Wander

 42M rows/day × 365 days ≈ 15.3B rows

-3. Solution: Hadoop + Hive with multi-cluster parallel processing
+3. Solution: Hadoop + Hive File-level Parallel Processing

-The interface team only needed to hand over the compressed archives: no loading into Oracle, no manual decompression, and no pre-processing on their side.
+The redesigned approach sent compressed logs directly into Hadoop / Hive.
+The interface team only needed to provide the archived files.
+No Oracle reload, no manual decompression, and no pre-processing were required on their side.

 1. Bulk decompression: unzip / gzip -d

-5. Aggregate by “day / API / minute” to build m3 (minute-level call counts)
+5. Aggregate by day, API, and minute to build m3 minute-level call counts

 │